qwerty12/mpv-config/scripts/uosc/README.md

 Displays a file explorer with directory navigation to load a requested track type.

 For subtitles, the explorer only displays file types defined in `subtitle_types` option.
-For audio and video, the ones defined in `media_types` are displayed.
+For audio and video, the ones defined in `video_types` and `audio_types` are displayed.

 #### `playlist`